Improvements in the methods of production allow for the creation ... | Study Prep in Pearson+

 B

-a movement from a point inside the PPF to a point outside the PPF
+a movement from a point inside the PPF to a point on the PPF

 C